Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 pyflyby will do the same when running a command line file via the `py` executable replacing python.

-Of course with the `jupyterlab-pyflyby` extension, not only will the imports be executed, but those imports will be inserted in the first cell of your notebook.
+With the jupyterlab-pyflyby extension, imports will be executed and inserted in the first cell of one's notebook:

 ![pyflyby-jupyterlab animation, executing the second cell with missing imports still import those and insert them in the first cell](/images/2021/08/jlpfb.gif)

 ## tidy-import

-Being able to seamlessly import the right libraries while exploring is useful.
-So is having scripts and notebooks with explicit and correct imports.
+In addition to the extension that can seamlessly import the right libraries while exploring, another pyflyby feature helps to maintain scripts and notebooks with explicit and correct imports.

-Pyflyby expose the `tidy-import` command line tool to gather, insert, and format imports in python files.
-This is similar to [black](https://pypi.org/project/black/) and [isort](https://pypi.org/project/isort/) but with different styling options; though neither of those are able to infer missing imports, which Pyflyby does.
+Pyflyby displays the `tidy-import` command line tool to gather, insert, and format imports in Python files.
+This is similar to tools such as [black](https://pypi.org/project/black/) and [isort](https://pypi.org/project/isort/), but with different styling options and with the ability to infer missing imports.

-`tidy-import` would thus include the imports to pandas and matplotlib, like in the following example, and ask you whether to update the file.
+`tidy-import` includes the imports to pandas and matplotlib, as in the example below, and queries whether to update the file:

 ```diff
 $ tidy-imports example.py